dannguyen/journalism-syllabi/README.md

         <h5>Data Journalism on the MA in Data Journalism » 2019 <br>
             <a href="https://github.com/paulbradshaw/MED7373-Data-Journalism/tree/81230939f235cbdd880c076faf80d3edde123314">Homepage/Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>Data Journalism aims to facilitate a flexible and adaptable skillset, including the use of ‘computational thinking’ and communities of practice, that provides a basis for students to critically adapt to both new and existing data journalism techniques.
+        Data Journalism aims to facilitate a flexible and adaptable skillset, including the use of ‘computational thinking’ and communities of practice, that provides a basis for students to critically adapt to both new and existing data journalism techniques.
-</em></p>
+        </small></p>

         <p>Instructors: Paul Bradshaw</p>
     </td>
     <td>
-        Birmingham City University
+        <small>Birmingham City University</small>
     </td>
   </tr>